GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-21-01-multicache.md

 ---

-## Dumb (and easy) Approach to Double Caching
+## Dumb (and Easy) Approach to Double Caching

-With spring boot, we can use the `@Cacheable` annotation to cache the results of a method.
+With Spring Boot, we can use the `@Cacheable` annotation to cache the results of a method.

-To implement a second level cache then, we can manually check if the data is present in the first level caffeine cache, and if not, check the second level cache.
+To implement a second-level cache, we can manually check if the data is present in the first level caffeine cache, and if not, check the second level cache.

-Here it is an example of a method that uses the `@Cacheable` annotation:
+Here is an example of a method that uses the `@Cacheable` annotation:

 ```java